Unsupervised Multimodal Clustering for Semantics Discovery in Multimodal Utterances: Hyper-parameter Sensitivity Analysis

 \section{Hyper-parameter Sensitivity Analysis}

-We conduct a sensitivity analysis on the key hyper-parameters $\tau_1$, $\tau_2$, and $\tau_3$, essential for multimodal unsupervised pre-training and representation learning.
+We conduct a sensitivity analysis on the key hyper-parameters $\tau_1$, $\tau_2$, and $\tau_3$, which are essential for multimodal unsupervised pre-training and representation learning.
 The results are displayed in Figure~\ref{appendix:figure_sensitivity_analysis}.

-Initially, with $\tau_2$ and $\tau_3$ set to optimal values, we explore the impact of varying $\tau_1$ on multimodal clustering.
-The optimal value for $\tau_1$ is 0.2 across all three datasets, and any deviation from this value results in a performance decline.
-Next, keeping $\tau_1$ and $\tau_3$ constant, we find that the optimal settings for $\tau_2$ are 1.4, 20, and 6 for the MIntRec, MELD-DA, and IEMOCAP-DA datasets, respectively, with a slight performance fluctuating on the MELD-DA dataset.
-Finally, by fixing $\tau_1$ and $\tau_2$, we observe that $\tau_3$ tends to cause more significant performance fluctuations on the IEMOCAP-DA dataset.
-Following a pattern similar to the other hyper-parameters, $\tau_3$ shows local optima at values of 1, 20, and 6 for the respective datasets.
+Initially, with $\tau_2$ and $\tau_3$ set to their optimal values, we explore the impact of varying $\tau_1$ on multimodal clustering.
+The optimal value for $\tau_1$ is 0.15 across all three datasets, and any deviation from this value results in a performance decline.
+Next, keeping $\tau_1$ and $\tau_3$ constant, we find that the optimal values for $\tau_2$ are 7.5 for MIntRec and 4.0 for the MELD-DA and IEMOCAP-DA datasets, respectively, with slight performance fluctuations on the IEMOCAP-DA dataset.
+Finally, by fixing $\tau_1$ and $\tau_2$, we observe that the optimal values of $\tau_3$ are 0.9, 4.0, and 8.0 for the MIntRec, MELD-DA, and IEMOCAP-DA datasets, respectively.
+The performance also exhibits fluctuations on the IEMOCAP-DA dataset.